Yes, I’m a media artist. But what does it mean?

 How about some more academic citations?
 One of my photos illustrates a paper by Collen Judge called “Survey of Bicycle Trail-Users in New Orleans: Characteristics, Attitudes and Implications for Planning.”
 Another shows up in an essay by Kirsten Bell with the wonderful title of “Silent But Deadly: Farting Across Cultures,” which is collected in Showcasing Popular Anthropology.
 Several of my photos (and some text) are featured in Collected Youth by Hadar Barak, a graduate project for Bezalel Academy of Art and Design in Jerusalem.
 And if you scroll down far enough you’ll find my photo in Mary Ann Wilson’s article, “Forming Adults in Faith Through Fiction,” published in Notre Dame’s Church Life Journal.

 Be sure to check out the U.S. Global Change Research Program’s report on The Impacts of Climate Change on Human Health in the United States.
 You’ll find my photo on page nine of the executive summary.

 You’ll even find my photos in apps such as the Bonide Product Finder.

 Of course it’s all interconnected.
 I frequently address the use and abuse of technology as part of my work in faculty development, and I’m particularly interested in supporting the creative process.
+And there’s that faculty development podcast: Teaching, Learning, and Everything Else.
 My writing addresses issues of technology and creativity, and I often publish via new media platforms.
 My art aims to give expression to my spiritual practice, which in turn helps me maintain a healthier relationship with technology — or so I hope.
 My art serves my activism as well.